-- Northbound domestic goods: for eligible goods produced or manufactured in Tasmania for permanent use or sale on the Australian mainland. - Southbound domestic goods: for persons or businesses engaged in manufacturing, mining or agriculture, forestry and fishing industry in Tasmania. - Northbound other markets goods, covering goods that are shipped to the Australian mainland and then transported to other markets. - Southbound imported goods: covering imported goods for manufacturing, mining, agriculture, forestry and fishing businesses. - Intrastate covering good shipped between King Island or Flinders Island and the main island of Tasmania. - Special categories covering: - o equipment for sportspersons and entertainers - brood mares and foals
+- Domestic component: - Northbound domestic: for eligible goods produced or manufactured in Tasmania for permanent use or sale on the Australian mainland. - Southbound domestic: for persons or businesses engaged in manufacturing, mining or agriculture, forestry and fishing industry in Tasmania. - Expanded component: - Other markets northbound: covering goods that are shipped to the Australian mainland and then transported to other markets. - o Imported southbound: covering imported goods for manufacturing, mining, agriculture, forestry and fishing businesses. - Intrastate covering good shipped between King Island or Flinders Island and the main island of Tasmania. - Special categories covering: - o equipment for sportspersons and entertainers - o brood mares and foals

-The TFES also includes a special category for charitable organisations providing hardship relief to King Island.
+The TFES also includes a special component category for charitable organisations providing hardship relief to King Island.
 However, nothing was reported under this category in the reporting period as this amendment applies to shipments from May 2024.